RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations: Evaluating the robustness of VLAs

 \subsection{Experiment Settings}

 \textbf{Evaluated Algorithms.} We consider OpenVLA \citep{kim2025openvla}, $\pi_0$-FAST \citep{pertsch2025fast} and $\pi_0$ \citep{black2024pi} as representative of autoregressive and diffusion-based VLAs, using their publicly released checkpoint.
-For robust VLA methods, we consider BYOVLA \citep{hancock2025run} on $\pi_0$ backbone.
+For robust VLA methods, we consider BYOVLA \citep{hancock2025run} on $\pi_0$ backbone , we use the official implementation and apply its robustness enhancement procedure only to the visual modality.
 Due to the lack of publicly available code and insufficient implementation details, we were unable to reproduce GEVRM \citep{zhanggevrm} for fair comparison.

 \textbf{Evaluated Uncertainties.} We consider 17 perturbations in action, observation, environment and instructions, see Fig. \ref{fig:evaluation_overall} for visualization. \textbf{Action uncertainties} capture sensorimotor noise, actuator wear, and unexpected disturbances in VLA output, modeled by 5 types: uniform noise, Gaussian noise, action bias, random flips and sudden spikes. \textbf{Observation uncertainties} arise from sensory noise and camera error that affect VLA input, with 6 variants: Gaussian noise, dead pixel, motion blur, color jitter, image rotation and image shift. \textbf{Environment uncertainties} contains 3 types of external influences, with external force in VLA output, irrelevant objects and lighting variations in VLA input. \textbf{Instruction uncertainties} represent 3 linguistic variability in VLA input, including lexical transformations at the word level, syntactic transformations at the sentence level, and adversarial prompts with ambiguity and distraction.
 See details in Appendix. \ref{subsec:uncertainty}.